Ro1ste/CuracaoTravelPlanner/replit.md

 ## 🎯 Project Overview

 A comprehensive corporate wellness and event management platform built with Fullstack JavaScript stack.
-The platform supports dual authentication for companies and admins, task management with proof uploads, leaderboards, event registration with QR-based check-ins, and file upload capabilities.
+The platform uses email/password authentication for companies, task management with proof uploads, leaderboards, event registration with QR-based check-ins, and file upload capabilities.
+Admins can use dev mode quick-login for testing.

 ## ✅ Current Status